 Age spots are very common and are one of the main reasons for consulting aesthetic medicine and dermatology practices.
-They are however most often benign, but can be a source of complexes, in particular when they are located on the face.
+They are however most often benign, but they can be a source of cocern, in particular when they are located on the face.

 If you have brown spots on your face, décolleté or hands and would like to reduce them, do not hesitate to make an appointment with one of our specialists in aesthetic medicine.

 At Turó Park Clinics, we are equipped with a Nordlys™ device, allowing us to treat 21 different indications, including brown spots, using both laser and intense pulsed light.

 |Duration of the treatment||30 min|

 To make an appointment or speak with one of our team members, please contact us using the options below.